Family is supposed to be one of the most important relationships we have in life. But for some families, this may not be the case.

 Over 90 percent of sexual abuse victims know their abuser and a stranger very rarely perpetrates it.
 Children are vulnerable to this sort of abuse because they often don’t understand what is happening and don’t realize how serious it is.

-Families are torn apart by abuse regularly, and when a family should be there to support the victim of abuse, they often abandon or guilt-trip the victim instead, which causes deep-seeded trauma.
+Families are typically torn apart by abuse, and when a family should be there to support the victim of abuse, they often abandon or guilt-trip the victim instead resulting in deep-seated trauma.

 Being Ganged Up On